trek-view/basecamp/_posts/2021-04-23-trek-view-ride-quality-index.md

 * (gFz * 100) 60 - 75 = Poor
 * (gFz * 100) > 75 = Very Poor

-Finally, I took the value closest to every whole second for a more manageable dataset.
+Finally, I took the value closest to every whole second for a more manageable dataset (1 measurement every second vs. 100 raw measurements).
 This is what you see above.

-All my measurements from the above capture fall into the Poor category, which is expected given the measurements above were taken from a woodland gravel path.
+All measurements from this capture fall into the Poor category which is expected given the measurements above were taken from a woodland gravel path.

-When measuring on smooth roads, I was getting readings between 15 - 25.
-Subsequence rides have generally produced results in line with expectations, even where speed does vary by +/- 10km/h.
+When measuring on smooth roads I was getting readings between 15 - 25 ave gFz * 100.
+Subsequence rides have generally produced results in line with expectations, even where cycling speed varies by +/- 10km/h.

 ## Limitations

 The TRI only measures the smoothness of the path taken by the bicycle, and as such likely underestimates the overall condition of trails with easily avoidable bumps and cracks (i.e. those forming along pavement edges or longitudinally down the center).

 Similarly, there are an almost infinite number of paths a cyclists could take.
 These measurements only consider one unique path.
-Ideally a trail would be measured multiple times to account for different lines taken by the bicycle, error associated with the speed adjustment, and random noise associated with vibrations in the bicycle frame and rider movements.
+Ideally a trail would be measured multiple times to account for different lines taken by the bicycle, errors associated with speed adjustments, and random noise associated with vibrations in the bicycle frame and rider movements.

-Additionally, the TRI is a summary statistic for a given segment of trail.
+TRI is a summary statistic for a given segment of trail.
 Over the course of a kilometer, a trail may be in excellent condition for one stretch and in poor condition for another.
-In this case I choose sections of about 2 meters over a timeline of 2 seconds (which is very granular).

-For a large trail network making sense of this data will take more effort.
-Riders are going to want details of the best and worst parts of the trail but are not going to want to sift through data at 2 second intervals.
+In this case I choose sections of about 2 meters over a timeline of 1 second (which is very granular).
+For a large trail network, presenting this data will take more processing to prove valuable.
+Riders are going to want details of the best and worst parts of the trail but are not going to want to sift through data at 2 meter intervals.

-For a cheap and fairly reliable way to measure trail quality this methodology is surprisingly quite accurate.
-However, rolling this out on a global scale will be difficult.
+For a cheap and fairly reliable way to measure trail quality this methodology is surprisingly accurate.
+However, rolling this out on a global scale is a different story.

 ## A global standard

 Making a solution affordable for anyone to capture measurements is critical, though a standard level of accuracy is just as important.

-It's clear variables of using a phones' accelerometer to capture measurements -- the phone, its holder, the bicycle, its rider, their riding style -- make it very difficult to normalise measurements so a global TRI can be established.
+It's clear the variables of using a phones' accelerometer to capture measurements -- the phone, its holder, the bicycle, its rider, their riding style -- make it very difficult to normalise measurements.

-Often, the solution to a problem is staring you in the face.
+Therefore, I can't see any way a phone is a viable in pursuit of a global TRI.
+But a camera, already fitted to the Data Bike, might offer a solution.

 A quick search of the internet returns lots of research, for example; [Automatic Road Pavement Assessment with Image Processing : Review and Comparison](https://hal.archives-ouvertes.fr/hal-00612165/document).

 Digging deeper I discovered there is a whole industry using cameras to automatically measure roadway quality using computer vision.

-The cameras, the first key part of the data bike seem like a potential solution.
-If it's possible to use the 360 imagery to measure cycle path quality, they might prove even more valaalbe (and lower the amount of kit needed for the data bike).
+If it's possible to use the 360 imagery from the Data Bike to measure cycle path quality, they might prove even more valuable (and lower the amount of kit needed for the Data Bike).

-If you have any experience in this area, I'd love to hear from you in pursuit of a global standard for measuring cycle trail quality.
+If you have any experience in this area, [I'd love to hear from you](/contact/).